 Any attempt to forecast the economic impact of the virus may ultimately prove futile but we likely know enough to make an educated guess.
 Economists from Deutsche Bank estimate the coronavirus will reduce China’s GDP rate by about 2%, about twice the decline experienced during the SARS pandemic in 2003 (which also originated in China).
 This doubling of the estimated economic impact of coronavirus (relative to that of SARS) makes sense; China’s economy today is much larger than it was in 2003.

-With respect to United States, economists predict the virus will erode GDP growth by about 0.1% in 2020, about 0.03% more than the SARS pandemic did in 2003.
+With respect to the United States, economists predict the virus will erode GDP growth by about 0.1% in 2020, about 0.03% more than the SARS pandemic did in 2003.
 Goldman Sachs today reduced its forecast for US GDP growth to an annualized rate of 1.2% in Q1 but predict growth will subsequently return to its current rate of about 2% later this year.

-In earlier times, human civilization lacked the communication networks, technology, and institutions to effectively combat global pandemics.
+In earlier times, human civilization lacked the communication networks, such as social media, technology, and institutions to effectively combat global pandemics.
 This is why the influenza pandemic of 1918 was so devastating.
 But we also know that human civilization is better positioned today than at any point in its history to deal with such crises.
 The World Health Organization (WHO), the United States Center for Disease Control (CDC), global healthcare companies, world class research universities, and many others are working in tandem to combat the virus.
 In fact, Gilead has already announced it will partner with the University of Nebraska to begin human trials on a new vaccine.

 For most, a 1,000 point sell-off in the Dow Jones is alarming.
 Monday’s sell-off was the second largest point sell-off in the history of the Dow Jones Industrial Average.
 That sounds ominous.
 But while my intent is not to minimize the sell-off, it’s also important to note there was nothing historic about Monday’s decline in percentage terms.
 In fact, Monday’s decline doesn’t even rank among the top 20 market declines of all-time.